danovdenys/googler/README.md

 ### Usage emample
 ```
-googler "How to create a function on golang?"
+googler "How to create a function in golang?"
 ```